LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 Here is a pipeline for training a model, from tokenizing the input to saving the output data.
 This pipeline implements a rudimentary development workflow with:
-- an output directory named after the date-time in "yyyymmdd-HHMM" format.
+- An output directory named after the date-time in "yyyymmdd-HHMM" format.
-- training history saved in JSON format.
+- Training history saved in JSON format.
-- hyperparameters that are used to control flow and are saved in JSON format.
+- Hyperparameters that are used to control flow and are saved in JSON format.

-This includes a file I wrote called [training.jl](https://github.com/LiorSinai/TransformersLite.jl/blob/main/examples/training.jl).
-It defines the following functions: `split_validation`, `get_batch`, `batched_metric`, and `train!`.
-Please download or copy these functions to follow along.
-The `train!` function is based off `Flux.train!` except it returns a history and uses the batch functions.
-These reduce the maximum memory requirement at any one time.
-In practice I found this made the process faster even though the total memory consumed throughout is about the same.

 The embedding dimension `dim_embedding` should be at least 8 for the Amazon Review task.
 You might want to change `nhead` to 1 if you do use this value.